byui-cse/cse450-course/source/module-02/intro.md

 	<img src="{{URLROOT}}/shared/img/cecil.jpg">
 	<h5>Cecil, the VP of Human Resources</h5>
 	<blockquote><p>Hello, I'm Cecil the Vice President of Human Resources.
 If you have any questions about benefits or workplace culture, please let me know.
 I look forward to working with you.</p>
-	<p>I came to Red Mic three years ago and have spent most of my time since workong on employee on-boarding and retention.
+	<p>I came to Red Mic three years ago and have spent most of my time since working on employee on-boarding and retention.
 I'm excited to see what data science can bring to the table.</blockquote>
 </div>

 <div class="dialogue">